How many times have you looked up a local business on Google or Facebook and went straight to their customer reviews?

 Perhaps it shouldn’t come as a surprise that the average star rating of NiceJob clients is 4.77–higher than the average rating of 4.42 for all businesses.

-It might not be immediately obvious, but reviews help SEO for small business.
+It might not be immediately obvious, but reviews help SEO.
 Simply put, the more positive review you have, the more it helps your website rank.

 Here’s how this works: search engines crawl around the web to find content people find useful.
 This means that Google finds quality content and ranks that content on the first page.